jdom1824/Bitcoin-Transactions-Types/README.md

 ## Large File

 Due to the file's size, it is not stored directly in this repository.
-However, you can access and download it using the following link:
+However, you can access and download it using the following link.
+Please note that you may need to request access through Google Drive to download the file.

 [Download Large File](https://drive.google.com/file/d/1o7lFv-dQJ0yTPLyZtmHa-a8_mC89HCHC)